bharathdhana/Indeed_Scraper/README.md

    pip install requests beautifulsoup4 pandas selenium fake-useragent openpyxl

 4. Download the appropriate webdriver for your browser and place it in your path, or specify its location in the script.
-5. Edit the scrap.py script to include the URL of the Amazon page you want to scrape.
+5. Edit the scrap.py script to include the URL of the Indeed page you want to scrape.
 6. Run the Script.

     python scrap.py